To be eligible for the Mount Mary University Master of Science in Professional Counseling program, you must meet the following requirements:

 - Complete and submit the online Graduate Student Application.

 - Submit your official transcripts from all colleges or universities attended.
-You will need to contact each institution (typically the registrar’s office) to have your transcript sent, with an embossed seal, directly to: Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597.
-If you are in the process of completing coursework for a degree, you are required to submit an official transcript verifying receipt of the degree after completing the coursework.
-Applicants who previously attended Mount Mary do not need to request Mount Mary transcripts, but should furnish transcripts from other schools, if applicable.
-Use Mount Mary’s Transcript Request Form (PDF) to help speed up this process.
+You will need to contact each institution (typically the registrar’s office) to have your transcript sent directly to Mount Mary University.
+If you are in the process of completing a bachelor’s degree, send your current transcript at the time of application and then send your final transcript once your degree is conferred.
+If you previously attended Mount Mary, you do not need to request Mount Mary transcripts, but you should provide transcripts from other schools, if applicable.
+Official transcripts can be submitted via mail or electronically to:

 - Submit three letters of recommendation.
 The recommendations should be from professionals and/or professors able to comment on abilities and commitment.
 Use our Letter of Recommendation for Graduate Study Form (PDF).